litmuschaos/v1-litmus-docs/docs/kafka-broker-pod-failure.md

 ## Prerequisites

-- Ensure that the Litmus Chaos Operator is running
+- Ensure that the Litmus Chaos Operator is running by executing `kubectl get pods` in operator namespace (typically, `litmus`).
+If not, install from [here](https://raw.githubusercontent.com/litmuschaos/pages/master/docs/litmus-operator-latest.yaml)
-- Ensure that the `kafka-broker-pod-failure` experiment resource is available in the cluster.
+- Ensure that the `kafka-broker-pod-failure` experiment resource is available in the cluster by executing `kubectl get chaosexperiments` in the desired namespace.
 If not, install from [here](https://hub.litmuschaos.io/charts/kafka/experiments/kafka-broker-pod-failure)
 - Ensure that Kafka & Zookeeper are deployed as Statefulsets
 - If Confluent/Kudo Operators have been used to deploy Kafka, note the instance name, which will be used as the value of `KAFKA_INSTANCE_NAME` experiment environment variable